vincentwimmer/HypeMonitors/README.md

 If you plan on forking these to rebuild and use, be sure to run them with a proxy and/or VPN

+#### All code is written in Python3 and last operated with Anaconda 3.7.6 64-Bit and the standard Linux repo of Python3.

 ### Supreme Restock Monitor
 > This monitor tracks stocks and restocks of all products under the "New" category then drops a notification to an assigned Discord channel.